Ayush225/Bi-Dashboards/Road Accidents Dashboard/Readme.md

 ## Acknowledgments
 Special thanks to the Power BI and PostgreSQL communities for their valuable resources and support.
-Feel free to explore the Music Insights Dashboard and use it to gain insights from your own music database.
-If you have any questions or feedback, please don't hesitate to open an issue.
+Feel free to customize this README file to provide more specific information about your Road Accidents Insights Dashboard, including installation instructions, usage guidelines, and any additional features or details.
+Make sure to update the placeholders like yourusername and dashboard_screenshot.png with your actual GitHub username and dashboard screenshot.